hscale/freebsd-ports-www-zotonic/README.md

 THIS PORT IS NOT WORKING YET - WORK IS STILL IN PROGRESS

-The presebt port is able to fetch the sources (make fetch) and unpacks fine (make extract).
+The present port is able to fetch the sources (make fetch) and unpacks fine (make extract).

 Next thing to roll into this port is the patch for FreeBSD 9